dolthub/docs/content/guides/doltlab/installation.md

 `external` uses the optional environment variable `EMAIL_IDENTITY`.
 `oauthbearer` requires the environment variables `EMAIL_USERNAME` and `EMAIL_OAUTH_TOKEN` to be set.
 `disable` will result in an unauthenticated SMTP server connection.

+If you are experiencing any SMTP server connection issues (or DoltLab account creation issues) please see [the SMTP troubleshooting guide](./administrator.md#troubleshoot-smtp-connection).

 <h5 id="doltlab-default-user">Default user `admin`</h5>